prancer-io/prancer-compliance-test/README.md

 ```

 ### step 3 - Verify Master snapshot and Master test files
-The next step is to verify master snapshot and master test files which are pointed them to this repository.
+The next step is to verify master snapshot and master test files which are pointed to this repository.
 The complete code is already available in our `Hello World` sample repository and you don't need to change anything.
 You can find the sample codes here:
 https://github.com/prancer-io/prancer-hello-world/tree/master/validation/scenario-arm-remote

-master-snapshot.json
+`cat validation/scenario-arm-remote/master-snapshot.json`
 ```
 {
     "$schema": "",